Skip to Content

 Cape Disappointment near Astoria Beach in Oregon

+• Check out Fort Stevens State Park.
 Fort Stevens State Park is an old military fort located about 20 minutes from Astoria.
-It was built to protect the mouth of the Columbia River, and some of the original fortifications remain to this day.
+Some of the original fortifications remain to this day, and there are also hiking trails, freshwater lakes, sandy beaches, and even an old shipwreck!

 Rusty ship on the Fort Stevens State Park outside Astoria, Oregon